vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

    * Where ``<MGMT-CONFIG-FILE>`` is the name of the management cluster YAML configuration file.
 The management cluster YAML configuration file will either have the name you assigned to the management cluster, or if no name was assigned, it will be a randomly generated name.

    * The duplicated file (``workload1.yaml``) will be used as the configuration file for your workload cluster.
 You can edit the parameters in this new  file as required.
-For an example of a workload cluster template, see  [Amazon EC2 Workload Cluster Template](../aws-wl-template).
+For an example of a workload cluster template, see  [AWS Workload Cluster Template](../aws-wl-template).

    * In the next two steps you will edit the parameters in this new file (`workload1.yaml`) and then use the file to deploy a workload cluster.